dcaliskan777/Stocks-analysis/Written_Report_VBA_Challange.md

 ### Challenges And Excitements

-First I conseidered the weakness of the former macro, it was the nested for loops.
+First I considered the weakness of the former macro, it was the nested for loops.
 It was written in the step by step explanation of the project, we might use tickerIndex for indexing tickers.
-It was important clue for me to use just one for-loop.
+It was important clue for me to use just one for loop.
 I might use tickerIndex for the function of outher loop in the former macro.
 But, in the steps of the project, two for loops were talked about; it made me quite confused.
 I was still thinking that there would be a way to decrease number of steps in the script by using just one for loop.
 I thought a lot, may be 2 hours, without doing anything but planning the code in my mind with just one for loop.
 At the end I found the way, I was happy with a quite worry, I ran the subroutine, "Run-time error '9'" appered in the window.
 I was disappointed.
 I had no idea what kind of error this is.
 Would it be a logical mistake?
 I think, the most difficult part in a programming is to encounter a logical mistake, it is very difficult to find out the logical mistake sometimes; sometimes it is needed to change completly the paradighm.
 I googled and find out the following:

 ![Run-time Error '9'](https://user-images.githubusercontent.com/99373486/155890334-9af6f0d5-3a15-4afa-ba87-e883383c5ddb.png)

 This was easy to fixed by debugging, I did immadiately.
 Thank to Google!
 I was lucky, it was not logical mistake but this does not mean there no logical mistake.
 I was anxious about it.
-I ran the macro again in this emaotions.
+I ran the macro again in this emotions.
 It was success, it was exciting!

 > I see,
 >